gsmart-in/AppsCurryApp/README.md

-# AppsCurryApp
+# Request Management App
-This is a sample app showing the potential of Apps Script to create complete (server/client) web apps.
-This sample app is a Request Management App, where the users can submit their purchase requests.
-The requests are saved to a Google Sheet 'Back End'.
-The requests can be 'approved' or 'declined'.
+This  app is a Request Management App, to be used as a UI for a Google Form's spreadsheet.
+The requests can be 'Closed' or 'Cancelled'.

 The front-end (client side) uses VueJS and Bootstrap.
 The back-end uses ES6 Javascript that gets compiled and bundled to Apps Script compatible code using webpack.